0xCompute/rubidity/rubidity-classic-v1/README.md

     @balanceOf[msg.sender] -= amount
     @balanceOf[to] += amount

-    log :Transfer, from: msg.sender, to: to, amount: amount
+    log Transfer, from: msg.sender, to: to, amount: amount

     true
   end

-  sig  [Address, Address, Uint], returns: Bool, def transferFrom( from:,
+  sig  [Address, Address, UInt], returns: Bool def transferFrom( from:,
                     to:,
                     amount: )